 We know that even the thought of extraction can be intimidating.
 You need to deal with the process itself and the emotional impact of losing a tooth, not to mention the unattractive gap in your smile.

-Our team goes out of their way to minimize these negative effects.
-We understand your apprehension, and we’re here to support you throughout the process with care and compassion.
+Our team goes out of its way to minimize these adverse effects.
+We understand your apprehension, and we're here to support you with care and compassion throughout the process.

 You can feel confident knowing that Dr. Amir and Dr. Sunny are skilled at performing efficient, comfortable extractions.
-Their expertise helps ensure that your procedure is as stress-free as possible.
+In addition, their expertise helps ensure that your procedure is as stress-free as possible.

 There are several cases where we may decide that removing a tooth is the best option for preserving your oral health.
-A tooth may need to be extracted because it’s severely decayed or compromised by advanced periodontal disease or damage that cannot be repaired any other way.
+A tooth may need to be extracted because it's severely decayed or compromised by advanced periodontal disease or damaged to the extent that it cannot be repaired any other way.

 Impaction or Overcrowding